 You will need to do your research into law firms to succeed at interviews and assessment centres during the training contract recruitment process.
 We give you a handy list to use when researching each firm below.
-Most of the information can be found in a firm’s employer profile or in the Insider Reviews – an invaluable survey of their current trainee solicitors.
+Some of the information can be found in a firm’s employer hub on TARGETjobs.
 ‘Someone who has done their research on the firm and their career path stands out,’ explains the graduate recruitment and development manager at Mayer Brown.
 ‘We receive lots of generic applications from applicants who have sent blanket applications to, say, 40 City law firms, whereas I’m looking for evidence that the applicant has gone the extra mile to find out about the firm and what we do.
 Read about the firm and mention the key things that attract you to it – it shows that you really are interested in us.’

 The law firm's background information

 For the law firms that interest you, find out:

 - What areas of legal practice they cover